 You can cut and use the broccoli leaves while the plant is still growing, or you can cut the leaves after you are done with the plant for the season.
 Either way is fine, just don’t cut too many leaves while the plant is still growing.

 Start by cutting off the fresh leaves from the plant with a sharp Paring Knife.
 I always use my Rada Knives!
 As you collect the leaves, tie them together with a big of yarn so you have a bunch.
 I usually tie about 10 leaves together.
 Only select leaves that look nice and healthy, not ones with pest damage.
 Also, steer clear from leaves that you might have sprayed with pesticides.

-Tie these leaves up in a warm, dry place so that they can dry.
-Like the carrot tops, these will take about a week to be fully dry unless your home is very humid or you use air conditioning.
+Tie these outer leaves up in a warm, dry place so that they can dry.
+Like the carrot tops, these will take about a week to fully dry unless your home is humid or you use air conditioning.
 Just keep an eye on the broccoli leaves and take them down once they are dried.

 When they are fully dried and ready to be stored away, use your fingers to remove the leafy part from the stem that goes down the middle of the leaf.
 Place these dried broccoli leaf pieces into a mason jar with a plastic screw-type lid until needed.
-Be sure and label your jar so you don’t forget what dried green is in there!
+Be sure to label your jar so you don’t forget what dried green is there!

 How to Use Broccoli Greens

 As I mentioned above, broccoli greens have a pretty mild flavor that tastes somewhat like broccoli so they are very easy to add into many different things.
 Here are our favorite ways to use them: